sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-GitHub-Actions-with-sbt.md

     runs-on: ubuntu-latest
     steps:
     - name: Checkout
-      uses: actions/checkout@v1
+      uses: actions/checkout@v2
-    - name: Setup Scala
+    - name: Setup JDK
-      uses: olafurpg/setup-scala@v10
+      uses: actions/setup-java@v2
       with:
+        distribution: temurin
-        java-version: "adopt@1.8"
+        java-version: 8
     - name: Build and Test
-      run: sbt -v -Dfile.encoding=UTF-8 +test
+      run: sbt -v +test
 ```

 ### Custom JVM options

-The default JVM options are provided by the unofficial sbt-extras script adopted by [setup-scala][Olafurpg-Setup-Scala], and it should work for most cases.
+The default JVM options are provided by the official sbt runner adopted by [setup-java][Setup-Java], and it should work for most cases.
 If you do decide to customize it, use `-v` option to let the script output the current options first:

 ```
-Detected Java version: 8
 # Executing command line:
 java
--Xms512m
--Xss2m
--XX:MaxInlineLevel=18
--Dfile.encoding=UTF8
+-Dfile.encoding=UTF-8
+-Xms1024m
+-Xmx1024m
+-Xss4M
+-XX:ReservedCodeCacheSize=128m
 -jar
-/home/runner/.sbt/launchers/1.4.0-RC2/sbt-launch.jar
+/usr/share/sbt/bin/sbt-launch.jar
 ```

 We can define `JAVA_OPTS` and `JVM_OPTS` environment variables to override this.